jdoleary/Spellmasons/docs/TasksCurrent.md

+- You should be able to push doodads into water
 - Integrate doodad behavior
 - Fix liquid glitches with prebuild liquid sets
 - Update Expand to affect a radius property in EffectStatus so it can synergize with other spells like chain, bloat, vortex, (any spell that needs a radius);